-The food service arrangements, like those for housing, are a part of the overall educational plan of the university with efforts made to help students develop wholesome eating habits.
-The menu planning and meal services are provided by Sodexho Food Services.
+Dining service arrangements, like those for housing, are a part of the overall educational plan of the university with efforts made to help students develop wholesome eating habits.
+The menu planning and meal services are provided by Sodexho Campus Services.
 Fambrough's, a restaurant located upstairs in the Mabee University Center, is open late at night for students to eat, play games, and visit with friends.
 ALL RESIDENCE HALL STUDENTS WILL BE CHARGED FOR ROOM AND MEALS AT THE TIME OF REGISTRATION.
-MEALS NOT EATEN BY THE STUDENT DURING THE CURRENT SEMESTER ARE FORFEITED WITH NO REFUND.
+Students on the 12, 15, or 19 meal plans have that many meals to eat in the cafeteria each week.
+Unused meals are forfeited as the plan rolls back to that starting number each Monday morning.
+Unused Jacket Bucks from the meal plans roll over from the fall semester to the spring semester, but all must be used by the end of the spring semester to avoid forfeiture of any remaining Jacket Bucks.

-Requests for special diet may be submitted in writing to the associate dean of students prior to each semester for approval.
+Requests for special diet may be submitted in writing to the dining services manager prior to each semester for approval.
 A physician's recommendation must accompany each request.
 In such cases, the food service will attempt to provide meals to accommodate the special diet.